Traditional Slovenian food & drink

 Made from a rich, leavened dough that's rolled out, cut into rounds, fried, and then filled, these treats offer a taste of Slovenia's take on a beloved classic.

-Drink Like a Slovenian
+Drink like a Slovenian

 Slovenian Wine